RaspAP/raspap-docs/docs/features-core/minwrite.md

 ![minwrite](https://github.com/user-attachments/assets/c17886a9-5aa6-49f4-a0e9-8b14a333a749){: style="width:640px"}

 ## Overview
-Linux, and indeed most substantial operating systems, is frequently writing logs files, cache files and temporary data to disk (or the microSD card with the Raspberry Pi).
+Linux, and indeed most substantial operating systems, frequently writes logs files, cache files and temporary data to disk.
 Performing a shutdown puts these files away into a known valid state.
-If power is unexpectedly cut to a Raspberry Pi, these unwritten system files can become corrupted and render a card unbootable.
+If power is unexpectedly cut to a system, these unwritten system files can become corrupted and render a microSD card unbootable.

 What is more, most microSD cards were not designed with 24/7 operation in mind.
 Continuous writing to the card's flash memory shortens its lifespan.
 They often accumulate bad sectors rather quickly after a period of extended use.
 This is particularly true of so-called "budget" microSD cards.